Validation process for the elimination of trachoma

 - Surveillance survey

 Based on the baseline findings a decision is taken on whether SAFE interventions are required or not.

-The number of MDA rounds provided depends on the prevalence of TF:
+The number of rounds of MDA provided depends on the prevalence of TF:

 - TF ≥30%: 5 rounds